Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-2. Spironucleus vortens: functional imaging of a model aerotolerant flagellated protist
+- Functional imaging of a model unicell: Spironucleus vortens as an anaerobic but aerotolerant flagellated protist

 Advances in Microbial Physiology, Volume 76, the latest release in this ongoing series, continues the long tradition of topical, important, cutting-edge reviews in microbiology.
 The updated release contains updates in the field, with comprehensive chapters covering Bacteria respiration during infection, Spironucleus vortens: functional imaging of a model aerotolerant flagellated protist, In situ Absorbance Measurements: a New Means to Study Respiratory Electron Transfer in Chemolithotrophic microorganisms, Microbubbles in microbiology, Bacterial catabolism of s-triazine herbicides: biochemistry, evolution and application, and more.